yrccondor/wp-webauthn/readme.txt

 == Changelog ==

+= 1.1.0 =
+Add: Allow to remember login option
+Add: Only allow a specific type of authenticator option
+Fix: Toggle button may not working in login form
+Update: Chinese translation
+Update: Third-party libraries

 = 1.0.16 =
 Fix: Javascript error on login page in WordPress 5.2 & below
 Update: Third-party libraries